Knives Out is a brilliantly fun whodunnit that’ll keep you entertained from the opening shot all the way to end.

 Score: 5 / 5

-Knives Out follow’s Daniel Craig’s private investigator Benoit Blanc as he investigates the apparent suicide of famous mystery novel writer Harlan Thrombey played by Christopher Plummer.
+Knives Out follows Daniel Craig’s private investigator, Benoit Blanc, as he investigates the apparent suicide of famous mystery novel writer Harlan Thrombey, played by Christopher Plummer.
 The problem is he’s dealing with a family that is just as eccentric as the Bluth family from Arrested Development.
-The Thrombey’s are all pretty awful upper class human beings played by an amazing group of actors; Jamie Lee Curtis, Michael Shannon, Don Johnson, Toni Collette, and Chris Evans.
+The Thrombey’s are all pretty awful upper-class human beings played by an amazing group of actors: Jamie Lee Curtis, Michael Shannon, Don Johnson, Toni Collette, and Chris Evans.
 Remember when I said that casting announcement got me so excited?
 Yeah, you get it now.
-Throughout the investigation Blanc also employs the help of the home nurse / family friend Marta Cabrera played by Ana de Armas.
+Throughout the investigation, Blanc also employs the help of the home nurse/family friend Marta Cabrera, played by Ana de Armas.
 If you haven’t heard of Armas before, this movie will make you pay attention now.
-And this is saying something considering the caliber of excellent actors all having a blast together.
+And this is saying something, considering the caliber of excellent actors all having a blast together.

-Amplifying the cast is a beautiful combination of set / costume design and the score.
+Amplifying the cast is a beautiful combination of set/costume design and the score.
 The Thrombey estate oozes with character that you’d expect out of a mystery story, and each character’s attire amplifies their very unique personalities.
 And then there is a score that meshes perfectly with the murder mystery genre to really ham up the fun of the plot.

 What else is there to say?
 This movie knocked it out of the park and then into a different stadium a hundred miles away.
-I loved Knives Out, from top to bottom it’s one of the best movies of 2019 and a film I’m going to go back to for years and years to come.
+I loved Knives Out.
+From top to bottom, it’s one of the best movies of 2019 and a film I’m going to go back to for years and years to come.